macoscope/GrandCentralBoard/TUTORIAL.md

 ### 2. Source

-Now it's time for source.
-Fetching images from the Internet is asynchronous operation so we will implement the `Asynchronous` protocol.
+Now it's time for the source.
+Fetching images from the Internet is an asynchronous operation, so we will implement the `Asynchronous` protocol.

 **Widgets/Image/Source/RemoteImageSource**